onfido/onfido-sdk-ui/README.md

   - **`onError {Function} optional`**

-    Callback that fires when an error occurs during the SDK flow.
-It will trigger when one of the following errors occurs:
+    Callback that fires when one of the following errors occurs:
     - Timeout
     - Authorization
     - `5xx` status code